docnoe/docs/docs/developing-modules/creating-modules.md

 ### Hello World

 Any module in your app's `node_modules` folder will be loaded when the Deployd server starts.
+**Since v0.8.0 it is mandotory to have custom modules and plugins defined in the dependencies in package.json!**

 You don't have to `require()` or load anything to instantiate your module.
 The following will log 'hello world' when you run `dpd`.